Managing Stress and Anxiety

 Stress can be positive, say when it helps you complete a project at the required time, and negative when it’s out of control and lands you into a state of depression, substance abuse, etc.

-It’s very normal for people to feel uncomfortable in new, challenging situations.
+It’s very normal for people to feel uncomfortable in new, challenging situations, more so now given the uncertainty that has resulted from Covid-19.
 All sorts of feelings and thoughts tend to run and fill our minds.
 Such feelings and reactions include helplessness, restlessness, anxiety, worry, fear, sadness, frustrations, loss of interest in usually enjoyable activities, disconnection from others, difficulty in concentrating or sleeping, and lack of being able to stay relaxed.

 Strategies to manage stress and anxiety during the pandemic